EDUCBA

 Things to Remember

-• CONCATENATE() formula has a limit of 255 strings (6equivalent to 8,192 characters).
-You can’t go beyond that limit in a single CONCATENATE() formula.
+• CONCATENATE() formula has a limit of 255 strings (6 equivalent to 8,192 characters).
+You can’t exceed that limit in a single CONCATENATE() formula.

-• CONCATENATE() function always gives a string output no matter the type of input data.
-Saying that, though your input data is of Numeric in nature, the output will always be a string.
+• The CONCATENATE() function always gives a string output no matter the input data type.
+Although your input data is Numeric, the output will always be a string.

 • Arrays cannot be recognized by the CONCATENATE() function.
 Each cell reference needed to be provided separately.
 Having said that, =CONCATENATE(B2:C2) cannot be used instead of =CONCATENATE(B2, C2).

 • #NAME?
-An error appears in CONCATENATE() function when there are quotations missing while you are concatenating two or more Text values.
+An error appears in CONCATENATE() function when quotations are missing while you are concatenating two or more Text values.

-• The Last and most important, if you are using Excel 2016 or above version, you are supposed to use CONCAT() function instead of CONCATENATE() as the latter is replaced by the successor and is supposed to be there in all upcoming excel versions.
-CONCATENATE() is still there for any compatibility with previous excel versions, but Microsoft doesn’t assure whether it would be there in coming excel versions or not.
+• Last and most important, if you are using Excel 2016 or above version, you should use the CONCAT() function instead of CONCATENATE(), as the latter is replaced by the successor and is supposed to be there in all upcoming Excel versions.
+CONCATENATE() is still there for compatibility with previous Excel versions, but Microsoft doesn’t assure whether it will be there in upcoming Excel versions.

 Recommended Articles

 This has been a guide to Concatenate Columns in Excel.
-Here we discussed Concatenate columns in Excel and How to use Concatenate Columns in Excel using different Excel methods along with practical examples and downloadable excel template.
+Here we discussed Concatenate columns in Excel and How to use Concatenate Columns in Excel using different Excel methods, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –

 1. Opposite of Concatenate in Excel